Quantum entanglement and contextuality with complexifications of $E_8$ root system: Bases and contextuality

 \section{Bases and contextuality}

 Number of bases (orthonormal tetrads) for the 120 states is 210.
-Consequent numbering of such bases in lexicographic order with respect to indexes of states is represented in Table~\ref{tab210}.
-Each state belong to seven different bases collecting all 21 states orthogonal to given one.
+Consequent numbering of such bases in lexicographic order with respect to indexes of states is shown in Table~\ref{tab210}.
+Each state belongs to seven different bases collecting all 21 states orthogonal to it.
 A diagram with links corresponding to orthogonal states is known as Kochen-Specker graph \cite{WA,ZP}.
 All 210 bases can be found using search for maximal 4-cliques in the graph.

 Yet another method used earlier in Ref.~\cite{dod} for Witting configuration is due to relation between bases and $4 \times 4$ unitary matrices representing elements of symmetry group $\Sev$.
 Each bases corresponds to $5040/210=24$ different elements of $\Sev$ and such ambiguity corresponds to 24 permutations and changes directions of vectors in the bases described by group $\SAlt_4$ .
 Unlike Witting configuration there is no subgroup of symmetry group useful for creation of full list with 210 bases in such a way.